WEEK 92 FOR THE HOSTAGES IN GAZA

 Page 16

 Równe, 1929, and Nowostaw, 1929-30: Grisza plays chess.
-Sonia at bottom left.
+Sonia (Sura) at bottom left.
 At bottom right in tiny photo is Sonia in Warsaw, where Grisza accompanied her to a doctor's visit.

 Page 17

-Równe: Sonia at front entrance to the house on Zdolbunow Street (same photo on Page 14).
+Równe: Sonia (Sura) at front entrance to the house on Zdolbunow Street (same photo on Page 14).
 In the empty space was a photo of Sonia, lying dead in her bedroom on Friday, Oct.
 10, 1931.
 She died of an undiagnosed ailment at age 42.
 The photo is temporarily missing.

 Pages 18-23